sahilpaul-002/Pet_store_API_testing_using_Postman/README.md

 # APi testing using Postman :-
-Over 15+ request are tested
+Over 15+ request are tested.
-Over 50+ scripts are used to test the APIs
+Over 50+ scripts are used to test the APIs.
-Html reprt of the API test is provided
+Html report of the API test is provided.
-APIs used are from swagger
+APIs used are from swagger.
 Project contains APIs of Pet Store
   1>Modules of the pet store which are used for testing are :
     a>User Module